-When Henri Matisse (1869–1954) first visited Morocco in the winter of 1912, he was really unfortunate.
+When Henri Matisse (1869–1954) first visited Morocco in the winter of 1912, he was really unlucky.
 The moment he was installed in the Hotel Villa de France in Tangier, a city in the north of the country, the rain began to fall.
-He was then obliged to postpone any outdoor activity, and ended up looking through the window.
+He was then obliged to postpone any outdoor activity and ended up looking through the window.
 The rain was pouring so heavily for days that Matisse occupied his time by painting a vase of irises in his room.
 He complained about the weather in a letter to the poetess Gertrude Stein.
 Later in his trip, the French painter would get the chance to wander around in the old city’s narrow streets, and furthermore in his 1913 second visit to Morocco.

 Henri Matisse didn’t want to depict Morocco as the French orientalists did of North Africa.
-He did not have a declination for the fantasist scenes of nude women offering themselves to the sight of Arabian men, scenes of grandiose salons and traditional baths… He intended to keep certain objectivity (even if it’s an audacious attribute to use with a fauvist) in the caption of the spirit of Morocco.
+He did not have any interest in the fantasist scenes of nude women offering themselves to the sight of Moroccan men, scenes of grandiose salons, or traditional baths… He intended to keep a certain objectivity (even if it’s an audacious attribute to use with a fauvist) in the caption of the spirit of Morocco.
 And he certainly didn’t intend to paint Morocco as he was seeing it.
-But for me, a Moroccan, the second I saw for the first time one of Matisse paintings of Morocco, without having a clue about his visit to Tangier, I immediately felt my home country’s ambiance.
-And after further investigation, I discovered that Henri Matisse actually came to Morocco.
+But for me, as a Moroccan, the second I saw one of Matisse’s paintings of Morocco for the first time, without having a clue about his visit to Tangier, I immediately felt my home country’s ambiance.
+And after further investigation, I discovered that Henri Matisse actually visited Morocco.

-Matisse gave a fresh insight into Morocco, and North Africa in general, away from the exotic and fantasist vision of the Orientalists with their harems and baths, which refers more to dream than to reality.
+Matisse gave a fresh insight into Morocco, and North Africa in general, away from the othering vision of the Orientalists with their harems and baths, which refers more to dream than to reality.
 Matisse went to meet the people, so close and personal.
 We can see that clearly through the close-up portraits of people, and the “simplicity” in the caption of people’s daily life and routines, without extravagant artifices.
 One feels that also in the choice of painting just one single person, instead of a whole crowd of people.
-It’s a sort of intimacy and objectivity in the approach of this culture, which he have never lived nor experienced before.
-Though you can find a couple of paintings with a crowd, but they are really rare compared to the “individual” portraits.
+It’s a sort of intimacy and objectivity in the approach of this culture, which he had never lived nor experienced before.
+Though you can find a couple of paintings with a crowd, they are really rare compared to the “individual” portraits.

 Zorah, for instance, is an omnipresent figure in Matisse’s paintings from that period.
 She was somehow the artist’s favorite model from Morocco.
-He painted her in different places, positions, and outfits, as if he was trying to caption the essence of that mysterious woman.
-We are even tempted to wonder once looking to those various canvases: “But who is this Zorah?!”
+He painted her in different places, positions, and outfits, as if he was trying to capture the essence of that mysterious woman.
+We are even tempted to wonder while looking at those various canvases: “Who is this Zorah?”
 Matisse knew a lot of people.
-But not all of them had the privilege to be captioned in his work.
+But not all of them had the privilege to be captured in his work.
 So if he chose to paint Zorah, it’s because he saw something in her.
 Nobody will ever solve this mystery.
 But our consolation is the pleasure we feel in the presence of such enlightening masterpieces.

 In this mise en abyme, Matisse presents us with a view of the old city of Tangier.
-The painting is invaded in blue, the typical color used in the surfaces of buildings in Tangier, along with white, especially in the old part of the city.
-So much that we are even tempted to call it “Harmony in Blue”… It feels like as if the buildings are emerging from the sea.
+The painting is invaded by blue, the typical color used on the surfaces of buildings in Tangier, along with white, especially in the old part of the city.
+So much that we are even tempted to call it Harmony in Blue… It feels as if the buildings are emerging from the sea.
 It’s true that we don’t see much of the city.
-But a closer look to the scene that the window offers the viewer provides a proof that it is, in fact, an Arabian country.
-The multiple minarets, the tile roof, the palm tree, and especially, the man riding a donkey… are all significant clues.
+But a closer look at the scene provides proof that it is, in fact, an Arabian country.
+The multiple minarets, the tiled roof, the palm tree, and especially the man riding a donkey… These are all significant clues.
 The two flowerpots attribute a wide depth of field to the frame.
 Without these pictorial elements, the painting would have seemed much flatter than it actually is.
 They give a certain charm to the whole scene.
 The horizon is perceivable only through the difference between the shades of blue (pale blue for the sky).
 The lines defining the window frame are so irregular that it seems as if the background scene forms one body with the foreground.

-The girl depicted in this painting is placed in the corner of what it seems like a room.
-We can vaguely see the lines that define the intersection between the two walls and the floor in the right bottom.
+The girl depicted in this painting is placed in the corner of what seems like a room.
+We can vaguely see the lines that define the intersection between the two walls and the floor in the bottom right.
 The walls are painted in pale blue.
 The girl is wearing a red kaftan belted to the waist with a patterned fabric (a traditional outfit that women wear indoors in Morocco), and her hair is covered with a red veil.
 The garment is covered with yellow and green ornaments.
 The color of her dress goes along with the red dots on the wall behind her.
 She is in a sitting position, cross-legged and her hands joined on her lap, a typical way to sit in Morocco and in Arabian countries in general.
 Her sleeves are rolled up to the elbow area.
-Moroccan women used to do that for a better mobility when doing indoor tasks and to avoid messing them up.
+Moroccan women used to do that for better mobility when doing indoor tasks and to avoid messing them up.

 As much as it is fantasist as much as it is dreamy and beautiful.
 One is tempted to say: But what is the goldfish bowl doing there?
-It seems like as if she is in a contemplating mood, isolated that she is from reality and from the outside world.
-In fact, no external element of the surrounding is distracting us from contemplating the “essence” of this painting: Zorah, the slippers and the goldfish bowl.
-It’s like an element of still life genre is added to this “vivid” painting.
-One hides the slippers and the goldfish bowl, and all the charm and beauty of the painting is varnished.
+It seems as if she is in a contemplative mood, isolated from reality and the outside world.
+In fact, no external element of the surroundings is distracting us from contemplating the “essence” of this painting: Zorah, the slippers, and the goldfish bowl.
+It’s like an element of the still life genre is added to this “vivid” painting.
+One hides the slippers and the goldfish bowl, and all the charm and beauty of the painting varnishes.
 This intrusion resembles the depiction by Tolstoy of the “insignificant” detail of Anna Karenina’s red handbag just a moment before her suicide (It’s not a spoiler.
 Everybody knows Anna Karenina’s fate!)
-A triangle of sun rays is seen on the top left, with a thin stripe of the sky.
-And again as in many of the paintings made of Morocco, shades of blue are dominant in this work.
+A triangle of sun rays is seen on the top left, with a thin strip of the sky.
+And again, as in many of the paintings made of Morocco, shades of blue are dominant in this work.